Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 	echo $ >> "$(DOCS)/.nojekyll"
 ```

+Therefore, you can stick to `make html` to locally check changes in src/ then you may use `make github` and stage/push your changes.

-Better solutions use a different branch staging only static html content that is set with Github Actions or git hooks.
-For the time being this solution is easier to set up and suits our needs.
+__Better solutions use a different branch staging only static html content that is set with Github Actions or git hooks.
+For the time being this solution is easier to set up and suits our needs.__

 ## Matlab